DelphiWorlds/Kastri/Readme.md

 Development of Kastri can be helped along with [Github Sponsorship](https://github.com/sponsors/DelphiWorlds), so please consider sponsoring today!

+Please star this repo by clicking the Star box in the top right corner if you find it useful!

 ## Kastri

 * Is a cross-platform library which builds upon the existing RTL, FMX and VCL libraries in Delphi